 WHITE MALE is a series of ceramic figures embodying my sense of my own white maleness and that of my four year old son.

 The men are spiritual self portraits, conveying the imposition of my white maleness on the world.
-They are awkward, bloated, looming, too big for the room; they breathe too much air.
-They are threatening and uncertain, solemn and laughable, self-important and retiring, grounded and adrift, affable and aggrieved, knowing and oblivious.
-They are sympathetic, sensitive to the problem, well-meaning, and much obliged.
-They are sorry.
+They are awkward, bloated, looming, threatening and uncertain, solemn and laughable, self-important and retiring, grounded and adrift, affable and oblivious.
+They are sympathetic, sensitive, well-meaning, obliging and obliged; they are sore and they are sorry.